Agriculture reformists slam 'industrialized' farming under Angela Merkel | DW | 16.01.2021

 Under the motto "We are fed up" (Wir haben es satt), the alliance, along with the EU-level Good Food Good Farming campaign, has long demanded reduced animal numbers in farm stalls, less meat consumption, and a halt to genetically modified foodstuffs and the use of pesticides blamed for insect depletion.

-Reacting to the protest, Food and Agriculture Minister Julia Klöckner accused the alliance of directing polarizing, "all or nothing" criticism at a farming sector that has modernized through "research" and a recently amended EU farm policy.
+Reacting to the protest, Food and Agriculture Minister Julia Klöckner accused the alliance of directing polarizing, "all or nothing" criticism at a farming sector that had been modernized through "research" and EU farm policies being amended.

 Klöckner said it was self-evident that agriculture would have to become sustainable.
 In August, she hosted EU farm ministers in Koblenz, drawing protests by Good Food Good Farming advocates.